 I've been pondering proprietary software for the past couple decades.
-Ever since I discovered Free Software (and, later, "open source" software), I've intuitively felt that proprietary software (closed source software, proprietary to its copyright holders) was somehow wrong, but I've never taken the time to get more specific until now.
+Ever since I discovered Free Software (later rebranded by some as "open source" software), I've intuitively felt that proprietary software (closed source software, proprietary to its copyright holders) was somehow wrong, but I've never taken the time to get more specific until now.

 Here's my considered position:

-Proprietary software, though not inherently unethical, creates undesirable incentives and conditions ripe for exploitation.
+Proprietary software, though not inherently unethical, creates undesirable incentives, a fundamental power imbalance, and conditions ripe for exploitation.

 "What?" you say.
 "But most software developers write and people use in the world today is proprietary, right?
 You're saying that most software today is one step away from being unethical?"
 Yes.
 It's a bit awkward, but that is exactly what I'm saying.
-The purpose of this post is to explain why - that even if you're building proprietary software with the best of intentions... you still might be setting up your users for exploitation.
+The purpose of this post is to explain why - that even if you're building proprietary software with the best of intentions... you are nonetheless setting your users up for exploitation - either by future you or someone else.

 Us and them